Updated February 2026. The built-in session tools have improved a lot since I first wrote this. The

 VS Code extension for visual browsing

-If you prefer clicking around instead of terminal commands, check out the Claude Code Assist extension (agsoft.claude-history-viewer).
+If you prefer clicking around instead of terminal commands, check out the Claude Code and Codex Assist extension (agsoft.claude-history-viewer).

 Install it from the VS Code marketplace, and you get a sidebar that shows all your conversations with diffs, search, and one-click resumption.
-Particularly useful if you’re already living in VS Code.
+Particularly useful if you’re already living in VS Code (which, let’s be real, most of us are).

 Essential slash commands while you’re working